oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/board_test/README.md

 >**Note:** You should run all tests at least once to ensure that the platform interfaces are fully functional.

 To view test details and usage information using the binary, use the `-help` option: `<program> -help`.

+The tests listed above check the following interfaces in a platform:

+- **Host-to-device global memory interface (Test 1):** This interface is checked by performing explicit data movement between the host and device global memory.
+Host to device global memory bandwidth is measured and reported.
+As a part of this interface check, unaligned data transfers are also performed to verify that non-DMA transfers complete successfully.

+- **Kernel clock frequency (Test 2):** The test measures the frequency the programmed kernel is running at on the FPGA device and reports it.
+By default, this test fails if the measured frequency is not within 2% of the compiled frequency.

+  >**Note**: The test allows overriding this failure; however, overriding might lead to functional errors, and it is not recommended.
+The override option is provided to allow debug in case where platform design changes are done to force kernel to run at slower clock (this is not a common use-case).
+To override, set the `report_chk` variable to `false` in `board_test.cpp` and recompile only the host code by using the `-reuse-exe=board_test.fpga` option in your compile command.

+- **Host-to-kernel interface (Tests 3 & 4):** The test ensures that the host to kernel communication is correct and that the host can launch a kernel successfully.
+It also measures the roundtrip kernel launch latency and throughput (number of kernels/ms) of single task no-operation kernels.

+- **Kernel-to-device global memory interface (Tests 5 & 6):** This interface is checked by performing kernel to memory data transfers using simple read and write kernels.
+Kernel to memory bandwidth is measured and reported.

+- **Unified shared memory (USM) interface (Test 7):** This interface is checked by copying data between, reading data from, and writing data to host USM.
+The bandwidth is measured and reported for each case.
+Applies only to board variants with USM support; to run this test you must specify the `SUPPORTS_USM` macro at compile-time; e.g., `cmake .. -DSUPPORTS_USM=1`.

 ### On Linux